mmrosatab/climate-check/README.md

 ## Hello, welcome!

-Nextjs application to class scheduling
+Nextjs application to check weather

 ## How to run